 Quick Candied Jalapenos

 When preserving vegetables, I often go the “quick” method, by using acidic liquid to pickle them and store them short-term in the refrigerator.
 Sliced jalapenos are delicate, so a quick canning method works best to help them retain their shape and crispness.
+While you can pressure can jalapenos, I prefer using this method because it is faster, and the jalapenos maintain their crunchy bite better than if they were pressure canned.

 How to Make Candied Jalapenos